berserkhmdvhb/agentic-scraper/README.md

 python run.py
 ```

-You'll be prompted to enter your OpenAI API key and a list of URLs to scrape.
-Results will display in real time with screenshots and metadata.
+The app prompts you for an OpenAI API key and URLs to scrape.

 ---

-## 🔧 .env Configuration
+## 🔧 Environment Configuration (.env)

 ```ini
 OPENAI_API_KEY=sk-...